Wicked Dance Moves by Liz Brewer/Liz Derringer

 The music of 1975 was fine, but it was the disco era and, well, a lot of those hit tunes were not, shall we say, timeless ("Kung Fu Fighting" ring a bell?
 Or "The Streak"?
 How about Rick Dees' "Disco Duck"?).

 Rick was working with Steely Dan and on other projects, but he was still kind of low-profile.
 Not too many people knew his name from The McCoys - heck, they probably thought that he was named McCoy.
 It was an era of one-hit wonders, so his recent hit hadn't really established him in the public mind, either.

 So, Derringer's record company decided to promote the new record by hearkening back to the original, classic version of "Hang on Sloopy" that everybody knew (and that people still know today, in fact, long after any remakes have been forgotten).

 None of the original McCoys, which had disbanded in the '60s, appear in this mid-'70s video except, of course, for Derringer himself.
 The guys in the background are probably just session musicians or, more likely, actors (if you look closely, they don't appear to be playing or singing).

 But we don't really care about them.
-The identity of the dancer is a subject of much debate and confusion for many years.
-It now is clear that it was Rick Derringer's first wife, Liz.
-She moved on to become a music journalist and is still very much around.
-Oh, and so is Rick.
+The identity of the dancer was a subject of much debate and confusion for many years.
+It now is clear that it was Rick Derringer's first wife, Liz Brewer/Liz Derringer.

 There are some who want to romanticize this and claim that Liz just 'showed up' for the shoot, you know, at random or something, and started dancing, like in the video.
 Friends, that would be wonderful if it ever happened, but goddesses do not just 'show up' when you happen to need them for filming on a backlot.
 Rick had his wife do the dancing, and she did a hell of a job.